osilab-kaist/smac_exp/README.md

 # The StarCraft Multi-Agent Challenges+

-**Bechamrks for Efficient Exploration of Completion of Multi-stage Tasks and Usage of Environmental Factors**
+**Bechmarks for Efficient Exploration of Completion of Multi-stage Tasks and Usage of Environmental Factors**

 ---